top of page

 Proposal for future Mosquito Bridge

-Proposed all new Mosquito Bridge is due to begin construction in 2022.
+All new Mosquito Bridge is due to complete construction in 2026.

 An electric power plant was built in 1889 a short distance downstream from the Mosquito Bridge at the base of Nelson Canyon and still exists today. (see below) The canyon was so steep, materials including a 7-foot Pelton water wheel were all lowered into the canyon with block and tackle.
 Telephone poles, the generator, and all heavy machinery had to be lowered into the canyon piece by piece via ropes and pullies.